Allow or deny custom clients in Office 365 sign-on policy

 Note

-Sign-on rules to filter custom clients aren't migrated from Okta Classic to Okta Identity Engine.
+Sign-on policy rules to filter custom clients aren't migrated from Classic Engine to Okta Identity Engine.
 If you're migrating your Office 365 app instance to Okta Identity Engine, you need to recreate these rules.
+See Office 365 Custom User Agent.

 Best practices